Marcus893/prop-trenz/README.md

    **Note**: If you manually change the status to "published" in the JSON file, you need to run `npm run translate-guides` separately to generate translations.
 The `publish-guide` script automatically triggers translations.

-6. **Automatic translations**: When a guide is published using the `publish-guide` script, translations to Spanish and Chinese are automatically generated using OpenAI.
+6. **Automatic translations**: When a guide is published using the `publish-guide` script, translations to Spanish and Chinese are automatically generated using Gemini.
 Translations are saved as `{slug}-{locale}.json` and start as drafts for review.

-Guides respect `accessLevel` (`public`, `login_required`, `email_capture`).
-Auth-protected content displays an inline sign-in/sign-up form that plugs into Supabase Auth.
+Guides respect `accessLevel` (`public`, `email_capture`).
+Auth-protected content displays an inline sign-up form that plugs into Supabase Auth.

 ### Translation System